-OW Road will be closed during the day-time work hours and opened again at night.
-The work is planned to take place between June and August.
+OW Road is closed during the day-time work hours and opened again at night.
+Emergency vehicles are able to travel the road for emergencies only.

-We apologize for any inconvenience you may experience during the construction period and thank you in advance for your support and understanding.
+We apologize for any inconvenience you may experience during the construction period and thank you for your support and understanding.

 Notice is hereby given that Washington Township, Northampton County, PA has

 caused an audit to be made, by a Certified Public Accountant, of its books and records for the year ended December 31, 2021.
 When published, the complete report will be on file at the Township Office and will be available for public inspection

 Monday through Thursday 8:00 a.m. to 4:00 p.m. and Friday 7:00 a.m. to 3:00

 p.m.
 A concise summary of such report is as

 Concise Combined Balance Sheet - All Fund Types